mape-maker/mape-maker/documentation/sections/infeasible_example.rst

 Example
 ^^^^^^^

-This command line will fail with an error because it's infeasible to meet the target mape:
+Sometimes when the user may receive an error showing " This command line will fail with an error because the simulation date range is too small, which will cause the error become very big.
+Therefore, it's infeasible to meet the target mape.
+.. note:: If the user set the date range greater than a month, then the command line will run successfully without giving an error.

 ::